Akshu-on-github/Basic-Programs-Python/FIRST_CONTRIBUTIONS.md

 🛠️ **Tools**

 These organize discussions among contributors and community members.
 Check out some archived issues to understand how this community works.
+After, find an issue that you can contribute to, comment that you are interested in the issue thread, and an repository adminstrator will assign the role to you.

 | Tool        | Description |
 | ----------  |  ---------- |